profwhitwu/CIS129FinalProject/README.md

 4. To go west
 ```

+# Follow the Instructions Closely
+It is crucial you meet all requirements in this project to recieve full credit.
+Missing requirements means that an unfinished project has been shipped, which will not make our end users happy.
+This will result in a deduction of points.

+# Testing
+Make sure to run this game on your own and test that it works as expected.
+This is the best way to find bugs, and you may run into areas that you would like to improve (i.e. improving location descriptions, tuning difficultly).
+Any code that does not build by the due date (or when you state it's finished) will be given an automatic zero.
+Runtime errors will result in a deduction of points.

 # What This Project Tests
 The project gives you the opportunity to use the knowledge you have gained this semester to write a full-fledged application.
 This includes:
 -	Your understanding of which data types exist and when to use them.